Leafwing-Studios/Emergence/design/src/glossary.md

 ### Loader

 An entity that can load or unload the contents of a container as fast as the input/output belt can handle.
+In many games (like Mindustry), this is built into assemblers directly and inserters simply don't exist.

 - [Factorio](https://www.factorio.com/blog/post/fff-128), where it was initially considered but ultimately not included